 I have written about my story before, but here I want to talk about the impact my diagnosis had.
-Initially, all I could see afterwards was loss in every direction, as if a tornado had ripped through my life, reducing everything I had dreamt, all my castles-in-the-air, to rubble.
-There would be no graduation from my PhD, no career in international development, no travelling around the world, no more outdoor adventures, no parties, no financial independence, and no buying a house, among many other no’s.
+Initially, all I could see afterward was a loss in every direction, as if a tornado had ripped through my life, reducing everything I had dreamt, all my castles in the air, to rubble.
+There would be no graduation from my Ph.D., no career in international development, no traveling around the world, no more outdoor adventures, no parties, no financial independence, and no buying a house, among many other no’s.

 Grieving over the losses caused by chronic illness is a different process than the usual stages of grief people experience.
 When I wrote a post on grief after diagnosis, I found the concept of infinite losses very helpful for illuminating this: